 The command line tools are all gathered into one umbrella command: mutool.

-For rendering and converting documents there are two commands available:
+For rendering and converting documents there are three commands available:

 - mutool draw